mrzachnugent/my-rust-book-workshops/README.md

 4. Understanding Ownership ✅
 5. Using Structs to Structure Related Data ✅
 6. Enums and Pattern Matching ✅
-7. Managinig Growing Projects with Packages, Crates, and Modules
+7. Managinig Growing Projects with Packages, Crates, and Modules ✅
+8. Common Collections